JesseCoretta/go-dirsyn/README.md

 ## Scope

 The scope of this package is intended to, ultimately, cover all of the syntactical components and logic of [ITU-T Rec.
 X.500](https://www.itu.int/rec/T-REC-X.500).
 Though exclusive to directory services, it is not exclusive to LDAP.

+## Intended Audience

+As mentioned earlier, this package is low-level in nature.
+It is not designed for end users (i.e.: directory users or professionals), but rather for anyone creating a low level directory service implementation using Go.

 ## Dependencies